What occurs when torque is present during flight?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-When torque is present during flight, the aircraft rotates in the opposite direction of the propeller's rotation.
-This phenomenon occurs due to Newton's third law of motion, which states that for every action, there is an equal and opposite reaction.
-As the propeller spins in one direction to generate thrust, the aircraft experiences a rotational force or torque that acts in the opposite direction.
+When torque is present during flight, the aircraft rotates in the opposite direction of the propeller.
+This phenomenon is a result of Newton's third law of motion, which states that every action has an equal and opposite reaction.
+When the propeller spins in one direction, the force generated creates an equal and opposite reaction that causes the aircraft to rotate in the opposite direction.

 Subscribe